ripple/ripple-rest/API.md

 	dstTag: '120923965',

 	// Generated Values
-	// TODO: what goes here immediately?
+	tx_status: 'tx_queued'

+	// TODO are the other generated values generated immediately?
 }

 ```